sb8244/elixir_response_snapshot/README.md

   - [x] exact value mode (new / missing keys, changed values will fail)
 - [x] Ignored keys
   - [x] Ignore key should only ignore modifications because addition/removal is contract breakage
-- [-] Compare HTML responses at face value *no, focus only on JSON responses for now*
+- [x] Compare HTML responses at face value - free because a string is JSON compatible
 - [x] Fail tests with helpful message on failure
 - [-] Allow re-recording of a snapshot with a switch passed to the test suite *not sure this is possible*
 - [x] Dialyzer public interface